N.Korea says to make major announcement on Tuesday afternoon-Yonhap

-SEOUL, July 4 North Korea said it will make a major announcement on Tuesday at 3:30 p.m.
-(0630 GMT), South Korea's Yonhap news agency reported.
+SEOUL, July 4 (Reuters) - North Korea said it will make a major announcement on Tuesday at 3:30 p.m.
+(0630 GMT), South Korea’s Yonhap news agency reported.

 Earlier on Tuesday, North Korea test-launched an intermediate-range ballistic missile into the sea off its east coast, South Korean and U.S. officials said.